-During 2013, we made a concerted effort to drive growth in our options business globally, setting numerous records in both volume and open interest, including in Treasuries and E-mini equity products.
-This resulted in an increase of 20 percent in our options complex over 2012, and in particular we saw strength in the second half, with an increase of 35 percent.
+We were very focused on growing our options business globally during 2014, and set numerous records in both volume and open interest, including treasuries and E-mini equity products.
+Trading in our options complex increased 24 percent over 2013.
+In particular, we saw strength in the fourth quarter, with average daily volume rising 38 percent to record levels.